What is THE USPS?

 All staff members are required to be conversant with their ID.
 If you have forgotten, you can obtain it from your income statement; it has eight numbers.

 Beginning 28th April 2014, you can use your credentials to access the self-serve online platform of USPS and LiteBlue.If you don’t have the login credentials, then you can create one as below;

 How to create a fresh USPS self-serve credentials

-With effect from 28th April 2014, you have to devise unused self-service credentials popularly referred to as (SSP) which you will use to access LiteBlue.If you have not designated a password or you have forgotten, then visit the below page.
+With effect from 28th April 2014, you have to devise unused self-service credentials, popularly referred to as (SSP), which you will use to access LiteBlue.If you have not designated a password or forgot, visit the below page.

-- If you have forgotten password, kindly click on the ‘’Forgot password ‘’ as indicated below.
+- If you have forgotten your password, kindly click on the ‘’Forgot password ‘’ as indicated below.